awsdocs/aws-codeartifact-user-guide/doc_source/getting-started-cli.md

    }
    ```

-   You now have the following three CodeArtifact resources:
+   You now have three CodeArtifact resources:
    +  The domain `my-domain`\.
    +  The repository `my-repo` that is contained in `my-domain`\.
 This repository has an npm package available to it\.
    +  The repository `npm-store` that is contained in `my-domain`\.
-This repository also has an external connection to the public npm repository and is associated as an upstream repository with the `my-repo` repository\.
+This repository has an external connection to the public npm repository and is associated as an upstream repository with the `my-repo` repository\.

 1. To avoid further AWS charges, delete the resources that you used during this tutorial:
 **Note**